Jarren Duran Player Props: Red Sox vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks sixth in the league with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Phillies has a collective 9.5 K/9, the fifth-best in MLB.

-- The Phillies have the 27th-ranked team ERA across all league pitching staffs (5.10).
+- The Phillies have a 5.15 team ERA that ranks 27th across all league pitching staffs.

-- Phillies pitchers combine to rank 13th in baseball in home runs surrendered (35 total, 1.1 per game).
+- The Phillies rank 13th in baseball in home runs surrendered (35 total, one per game).

-- Falter gets the start for the Phillies, his seventh of the season.
-He is 0-5 with a 5.01 ERA and 22 strikeouts in 32 1/3 innings pitched.
+- Walker (2-2 with a 6.91 ERA and 29 strikeouts in 28 2/3 innings pitched) makes the start for the Phillies, his seventh of the season.

-- In his last appearance on Sunday against the Houston Astros, the left-hander went 4 1/3 innings, giving up four earned runs while surrendering eight hits.
+- The righty last pitched on Tuesday against the Los Angeles Dodgers, when he threw 3 1/3 innings, allowing eight earned runs while giving up eight hits.

-- The 26-year-old has put up an ERA of 5.01, with 6.1 strikeouts per nine innings, in six games this season.
-Opponents are hitting .281 against him.
+- The 30-year-old has amassed an ERA of 6.91, with 9.1 strikeouts per nine innings, in six games this season.
+Opponents are batting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.